Zei33/balatro-safety-steamodded/README.md

 ![Hex and Ankh booster pack warning](https://i.imgur.com/VXA2Rsh.png)

 ## Installation
-This mod requires Steamodded v1.0.0 or higher.
+This mod is made for Steamodded v1.0.0 or higher, but probably works with older releases.
 Find [steamodded releases here](https://github.com/Steamopollys/Steamodded/wiki/01.-Getting-started).
 Once installed, you can extract the balatro-safety.zip release into your steamodded `Balatro/Mods` folder.

 ## Current features
 The mod will present a confirmation box upon the usage of these spectral cards.
 Clicking cancel will give you the opportunity to pick another.